 The ART Collective Project offers you the opportunity to uncover and develop your artistic creative talents for beginners and emerging artists.
-With assistance from our collective professional artists you will be inspired and gently guided into using the mediums of palette knife painting, watercolour, acrylic, life drawing, and sewn textile fibre art.
+With assistance from our collective creative artists, you will be inspired and gently guided into using the mediums of palette knife painting, watercolour, acrylic, life drawing, print making, collage, creative ink art, and sewn textile fibre art.
 As with all creative processes it offers a therapeutic environment to be nourished by.
 No experience is necessary, just a desire to create!

 Each participant will be encouraged to explore and express the wonderment of ART through wide range of mediums.
 Through discovery and play one uncovers personal jewels that lay beneath the surface.

 We assist people to learn the ‘why’ we must change, and the motivation to do so!

 Back 2 Basics is a 6-week program that is a face to face, interactive, educational experience with Naturopath Shirley Tuffery who teaches youth, women and men to understand the basics of our physiology and how the body systems all work together as a functioning whole (nothing exists in isolation).
 This foundational theory will be balanced out with the practical hands-on cooking experience with and Empowerment Life Coach & Cook Dee Petit , using seasonal fruits, vegetables and nutrient rich ingredients which will focus on experiencing how easy it can be to sustain healthy families by providing simple, nutritious, cost-effective meals.

 The core aim of Back to Basics, is to demonstrate how we feel and function when in a state of wellbeing and how we can learn to take self-responsibility by being equipped with the tools to make better lifestyle choices.
 Thus, not only preventing illness, but achieving vibrant health, strength, and vitality.